-- Comparisons routinely made between SafeLives national MARAC data against local data.
-Significant improvements made with collection and interpretation of DRAMM and MARAC data - Strategic Intelligence Assessment is refreshed every year to ensure a local picture of domestic abuse is established - Ongoing commitment to national research and best practice to drive improvements (such as Spotlight Report on Older People, Honour Based Abuse and Forced Marriage and regional events to support shared learning emerging from Domestic Homicide Reviews.
+• Kirklees domestic abuse prevalence data is routinely compared against national SafeLives data.
+Significant improvements made with collection and interpretation of DRAMM and MARAC data.

+Strategic Intelligence Assessment is refreshed every year to ensure a local picture of domestic abuse is established.

+Ongoing commitment to national research and best practice to drive improvements (such as Spotlight Report on Older People, Honour Based Abuse and Forced Marriage and regional events to support shared learning emerging from Domestic Homicide Reviews.